developmentseed/pearl-frontend/README.md

 #### Config files

 All the config files can be found in `app/assets/scripts/config`.
-After installing the projects there will be 3 main files:
+After installing the following files will be available:

+- `base.js`: default configuration for all environments
+- `cypress.js`: configuration used when running Cypress specs
+- `production.js`, `testing.js`, `staging.js`: deployment environments
-- `local.js` - Used only for local development.
-On production this file should not exist or be empty.
+- `local.js`: Used only for local development, will override any of previous files.
+On production this file should not exist or be empty
-- `staging.js`
-- `production.js`

-The `production.js` file serves as base and the other 2 will override it as needed:

-- `staging.js` will be loaded whenever the env variable `DS_ENV` is set to staging.
-- `local.js` will be loaded if it exists.

 The following options must be set: (The used file will depend on the context):